-On the afternoon of September 4, once the Antwerp port facilities were so quickly overrun, the question arises as the British didn’t take the advantage to cross the bridges and continue the advance.
+On the afternoon of September 4, once the Antwerp port facilities were so quickly overrun, the question arises why the British didn’t take the advantage to cross the bridges and continue the advance.
 German Field Marshal Gerd von Rundstedt, whom Hitler had dispatched to take over command of OB West (German West Front Command) from Field Marshal Model on September 4, for one, noted that for 36 hours the British did not move north of Antwerp.
 It appears that the basic military maxim—exploit success—had been violated by the Allies.

 The men of the 11th Armoured Division were tired after their marathon run to Antwerp.
 Their tanks, of which only 90 Sherman medium and 15 Stuart light tanks were considered fit for combat out of an original strength of 200, were in need of maintenance.
 Fuel, food, and ammunition resupply, potentially hindered by a long logistics tail, were required.
 There were significant reasons, therefore, for a standdown by the division’s armored troopers.

 But the division was not on its last legs.
 It had the momentum behind it to keep moving and exploit its stunning success.
 The XXX Corps commander, Horrocks, was leading the charge toward Antwerp and Brussels.
 He reputedly “commanded the Corps from one tank with one staff officer and one A.D.C. [aide-de-camp],” and while doing so was in position to positively influence his units’ employment.
 The Albert Canal bridges, as a minimum, were for the taking by rapidly advancing British troops.